School Logo

 Curriculum Intent

-Our aim is to empower students to explore different faiths, values and beliefs, fostering a deep understanding and appreciation for diversity and promoting tolerance and empathy.
-Through our religious education curriculum, we strive to instill in our pupils a sense of moral responsibility, compassion and a strong foundation for their personal and spiritual development.
+Our aim is to empower students to explore different world faiths, values and beliefs.
+We intend for this to foster a deep understanding and appreciation for diversity, whilst promoting tolerance and empathy.
+Through our Religious Education curriculum, we strive to instil a sense of moral responsibility and compassion in our pupils.
+We also want to support the creation of a strong foundation for their personal, social and spiritual development.

-We want our children to know how religious education promotes empathy, diversity and tolerance which will enable pupils to combat prejudice, preparing them for life beyond school.
+We want our children to know how Religious Education promotes empathy, diversity and tolerance which will enable pupils to combat prejudice, preparing them for life beyond school.
+Discovering other faiths also broadens one's mind to 'what else is out there', and may enable some of the bigger questions our pupils have to be answered.

 Curriculum Content